emmanueliyanu21/emmanueliyanu21/README.md

 ### Hi there 👋

+I am a Frontend Engineer with 5+ years of experience looking to advance in this role.
+I am most at ease working with Angular and React however, I am open to working with other popular JavaScript-based languages (TypeScript, Next.js), open-source libs/frameworks, and learning new technologies (Ionic, React Native).

+I prefer to work as part of a distributed team.
+The ideal project would be a diversified system built with various open-source tech stacks.
+A company with a clear vision for the coming years and a team of more senior individuals so that I can broaden my technical skillset.

+I am open to remote, hybrid, and in-office roles.

 <!--
 **emmanueliyanu21/emmanueliyanu21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.